 January 27, 2020

-A novel coronavirus that originated in China late last year sparked global concerns that only have risen as the Chinese death toll mounts and the illness spreads to other countries, including the United States.
+A novel coronavirus that originated in China late last year sparked global concerns that continue to grow as the death toll mounts and the illness spreads to other countries, including the United States.

-The U.S. Centers for Disease Control and Prevention says that the risk to Americans remains low.
+The U.S. Centers for Disease Control and Prevention says that the risk to Americans still remains low, as the virus is not widely circulating in most communities.
 But officials still consider the virus a serious threat and they expect additional U.S. cases to accumulate in the days to come.

 With public concerns rising, here's what you need to know about the coronavirus.